-Plan objective Plan strategy Plan performance indicator (1) The vision of this Plan is to prove cosystems and equitable water shates (2) The sharing of the waters in the (a) Aboriginal people pursuing the strengthening their spiritual and cut (b) the involvement of Aboriginal period provide the sources. aring among users in these grou se groundwater sources contrib ir economic, social and cultural ustomary relationship to water, a indwater sources. utes to: development, and maintaining and and (a) protect, preserve, maintain and enhance the high priority groundwater dependent ecosystems and important river flow dependent ecosystems of these groundwater sources (a) establish environmental water rules (c) change in the ecological condition of representative groundwater dependent ecosystems, where groundwater extraction is recognised as the primary risk to their condition (b) protect, preserve and maintain the integrity of aquifers in these groundwater sources (e) establish rules that place limits on the availability of water for extraction (a) change in groundwater extraction relative to the long-term average annual extraction limit (b) extent of groundwater level fluctuations (c) protect, preserve, maintain and enhance the Aboriginal, cultural and heritage values of these groundwater sources (i) the extent of recognition of spiritual, social and customary values of water to Aboriginal people (d) contribute to the sustainable and integrated management of the water cycle across these groundwater sources (e) protect basic landholder rights (b) identify water requirements for basic landholder rights (d) the extent to which basic landholder rights requirements have been met (g) the extent to which native title rights requirements have been met, a) be given statutory recognition and have at least the same degree of security as water access entitlements for consumptive use and be fully accounted for, b) be defined as the water management arrangements required to meet the outcomes sought, including water provided on a rules basis or held as a water access entitlement, and c) if held as a water access entitlement, may be made available to be traded (where physically possible) on the temporary market, when not required to meet the environmental and other public benefit outcomes sought and provided such trading is not in conflict with these outcomes.
+Plan objective Plan strategy Plan performance indicator (1) The vision of this Plan is to provide for healthy and enhanced water sources and water dependent ecosystems and equitable water sharing among users in these groundwater sources.
+(2) The sharing of the waters in the se groundwater sources contribu ites to: (a) Aboriginal people pursuing their strengthening their spiritual and cu development, and maintaining and and (b) the involvement of Aboriginal p groundwater sources. eople in the conservation, prote ction and management of these (a) protect, preserve, maintain and enhance the high priority groundwater dependent ecosystems and important river flow dependent ecosystems of these groundwater sources (a) establish environmental water rules (c) change in the ecological condition of representative groundwater dependent ecosystems, where groundwater extraction is recognised as the primary risk to their condition (b) protect, preserve and maintain the integrity of aquifers in these groundwater sources (e) establish rules that place limits on the availability of water for extraction (a) change in groundwater extraction relative to the long-term average annual extraction limit (b) extent of groundwater level fluctuations (c) protect, preserve, maintain and enhance the Aboriginal, cultural and heritage values of these groundwater sources (i) the extent of recognition of spiritual, social and customary values of water to Aboriginal people (d) contribute to the sustainable and integrated management of the water cycle across these groundwater sources (e) protect basic landholder rights (b) identify water requirements for basic landholder rights (d) the extent to which basic landholder rights requirements have been met (g) the extent to which native title rights requirements have been met, a) be given statutory recognition and have at least the same degree of security as water access entitlements for consumptive use and be fully accounted for, b) be defined as the water management arrangements required to meet the outcomes sought, including water provided on a rules basis or held as a water access entitlement, and c) if held as a water access entitlement, may be made available to be traded (where physically possible) on the temporary market, when not required to meet the environmental and other public benefit outcomes sought and provided such trading is not in conflict with these outcomes.

-454 Under the National Water Initiative, water provided by NSW to meet agreed environmental and other public benefit outcomes as defined within relevant water plans is to:
+Under the National Water Initiative, water provided by NSW to meet agreed environmental and other public benefit outcomes as defined within relevant water plans is to: